ChrisM09/FrausDNS/README.md

 ## Notes
   - ***Must be run with elevated privileges (run as administrator)***.
   - The local DNS server on the local machine will be changed to the loopback address (127.0.0.1).
-  - The DNS Server Search Order will be reset during execution.
-  - The server must be stopped to reset the DNS Server Search Order.
-  - Original search order settings are not preserved.
   - The loopback address shown is optional.
 Solely used for demonstration.
 ---